TengMCing/bushfire-paper/reading/reading_summary.md

 Thoughts:

 Reading the horizon plot is confusing, perhaps it is because of the baseline.

 I am not very understand y-wrapping plot

 This package can be used in the final shiny app

 ## 3. CRAN Task View: Handling and Analyzing Spatio-Temporal Data

 Thoughts:

 It's a long list of packages in R community related to spatio-temporal data analysis

 I have little knowledge in this field so far, so I don't know what's the purpose of many of those packages

 It's too long so that I think I'd better read the books/articles first and see what packages they are using.
 Perhaps I will check the packages for visualization later since there are only 6 of them in the list.

 ## 4. CRAN Task View: Time Series Analysis

 Thoughts:

 Comparing to the previous list of package, I feel better with this one.
-	There are serveral packages I have touched before Many terms in this list remind of the forecasting book written by Rob
+There are serveral packages I have touched before
+Many terms in this list remind of the forecasting book written by Rob

 Ok, turns out the maintainer of this webpage is Rob XD

 Time to read that book again I guess, I didn't finish it last time.
 It's necessary because I haven't enrolled in the forecasting unit.

 I will check this list later when I finish reading other books

 ## 5. Map Plots Created With R And Ggmap

 An introduction of ggmap with an application about 911 incidents

+Thoughts:

 It uses Google map as background, which may be different with my idea.
 I want to use OSM or Stamen as background, since ggmap also has built-in method to get OSM static map.